imrehg/machinewatch/Readme.md

 ## Actionable

 - [X] move to Bitpay price API (instead of scraping)
-- [ ] correctly identify incoming and outgoing transactions
+- [X] correctly identify incoming and outgoing transactions
-- [ ] account for number of spendable coins
+- [X] account for number of spendable coins
-- [ ] write incoming results into Google Spreadsheet for accounting
+- [X] write incoming results into Google Spreadsheet for accounting

+## Notes

+To add the certificate into the environment variable: need to run `heroku config:set PEM_KEY="`cat /path/to/your_key.pem`"`